Metaculus Help: Spread the word

 When will the student loan debt bubble "pop"?

-CNBC reports that nearly 3 out of 4 college grads leave school "with a significant amount of loans" and estimates that Americans have around $1.5 trillion in student debt, collectively.
+CNBC estimated that nearly 3 out of 4 college grads leave school "with a significant amount of loans" and estimates that Americans have around $1.5 trillion in student debt, collectively.
 That's "trillion" with a "T".
+See this link for additional up-to-date numbers.

 In November 2017, Rolling Stone columnist Matt Taibbi reported on the crisis in apocalyptic terms: